 Again….compare this!
 No brainer!
 Let’s keep it clean folks….but DAY-UM!

 So with all of that excitement….I couldn’t stop!
 I HAD to try out the IOD Friffery Clear Stamp on each side of the desk.
 What the heck is “friffery” folks?
 I haven’t a clue!
 But it look reeeealllly good on my clients desk!!!!
+Check it out!

-As if all of that excitement isn’t enough….we had one last bit of glam…..the addition of GOLD!
+Time for the glam…..the addition of GOLD!
 I wanted just a touch…so I used my little bottle of go-to gold leaf paint and my finger tip to just brush the gold onto each applique.